-These forth generation pickups “stacked” up quite nicely through a 15w Fender Excelsior amp.
-Plugging the guitar in, with a little bit of the amp’s tremolo dialed in to the sound, we obtained some awesome ‘60s surf and ‘50s ballad tones.
-The first position (bridge pickup) squawked as a good Strat should, while retaining a good presence in the sound field.
+These fourth generation pickups “stacked” up quite nicely through a 15w Fender Excelsior amp.
+Plugging the guitar in, with a little bit of the amp’s tremolo dialed into the sound, we obtained some awesome ‘60s surf and ‘50s ballad tones.
+The first position (bridge pickup) squawked as a good Strat should while retaining a good presence in the sound field.
 The neck position gave us creamy, pulsating clean tones a la The Platters and Buddy Holly.

 The neck position yielded tones reminiscent of Hendrix-like fuzz.
 The guitar remained punchy and articulate, even with a good amount of gain from the amplifier dialed in.
 We really enjoyed playing the guitar around the twelfth fret with this sound.
 Lead work had enough growl to it to be extremely musical, yet aggressive at the same time.
 There is a reason the Fender/Marshall combination is so loved: it works really, really well.